boonepeter/boonepeter.github.io/content/posts/2020-11-10-spotify-codes.md

 ![Spotify barcode](/imgs/spotify/spotify_track_6vQN2a9QSgWcm74KEZYfDL.jpg)

-When the bars are sorted by height you can see that there are 8 discreet heights that they fall into.
+When the bars are sorted by height you can see that there are 8 discrete heights that they fall into.

 ![Spotify sorted barcodes](/imgs/spotify/sorted.png)